TheKK/SpriteAwesome/README.md

 =====
 *Copyright (C) 2015 TheKK, anarchih*

-> THIS PROGRAM IS DISTRIBUTED WITHOUT ANY WARRANTY<br/>
+> THIS PROGRAM IS DISTRIBUTED WITHOUT ANY WARRANTY
 > See the [license section](#license) for more information.

 Introduction